GrayXu/NCBI-SuppMat-Spider/readme.md

   - [x] ouput coordinates of keywords in xls&xlsx
   - [x] create soft links to related suppmats
   - [ ] optional case sensitivity
-  - [ ] more account keys and proxy IPs to speed up
+  - [ ] more account keys and proxy IPs to speed up (after scaling seacher to millions level, waiting time will be a disaster..)

 - support more formats